Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Conclusions and Future Work

 We have presented fundamental bounds for learning models from incomplete measurements, either by using multiple measurement operators, or by exploiting a group symmetries of the signal set.
 Our bounds characterize the interplay between the fundamental properties of the inverse problem: the ambient dimension, the signal model dimension, and the number of measurement operators or symmetry of the model.
 Moreover, the bounds are agnostic of the learning algorithms and provide useful necessary and sufficient conditions for designing principled sensing strategies.

-We leave the study of robustness to noise as well as the extension of the theory for future work.
-Another interesting avenue of research is to extend our results to more general semigroups, whose elements do not necessarily have an inverse, but can be useful to capture certain symmetries in the signal model such as invariance to scale~\cite{florack1994linear, worrall2019deep}.
+\JT{An interesting avenue of research is to extend the bounds in this paper to more general classes of signal models, including compressible distributions~\citep{gribonval2012compressible}, e.g., Bernoulli-Gaussian or heavy tailed models, and other approximately low-dimensional models, e.g., models whose support is close to a low-dimensional set.} We leave the study of robustness to noise as well as the extension of the theory for future work.
+Another interesting avenue of research is to extend our results to more general semigroups, whose elements do not necessarily have an inverse, but can be useful to capture certain symmetries in the signal model such as invariance to scale~\citep{florack1994linear, worrall2019deep}.